jetbrains-academy/introduction_to_python/Introduction/Our first program/task.md

-Traditionally the first program you write in any programming language is `['"Hello World!"']` .
+Traditionally the first program you write in any programming language is `"Hello World!"`.

 Introduce yourself to the World.